 “Through Eyes on Art, the students are provided with a new lens through which to see works of art,” Dows Lane art teacher Marisa Micolucci said.

 The students created their own installation art piece which included a large bookshelf, books and Styrofoam cooler boxes and viewed a video of an installation piece at the Gallery of Modern Art in Brisbane, Australia, called “The Obliteration Room.”
-Each student received sheets of colorful stickers to add to the installation pieces.
+Each student received sheets of colorful stickers made from the best sticker printer to add to the installation pieces.

 Nina Rossi, Main Street School art teacher and chairperson of the Visual Arts Program, was pleased that the Eyes on Art program includes more diverse and contemporary artists.